The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Target Summaries

-The disk around HD100546 is morphologically complex, with evidence for an inner clearing, multiple spiral arms, and two planet candidates.
-The HD100546 ``b" protoplanet candidate was first reported by \citet{Quanz2013} and confirmed by \citet{Quanz2015} and \citet{Currie2015}, but more recent attempts to recover the planet have failed \citep{Rameau2017}.
-For a full review of the complex multiwavelength morphology of this disk and limits on candidate protoplanets in this system, see \citet{Follette2017}.
-The GAPlanetS data for HD 100546 were analyzed in detail in \citet{Follette2017} and \citet{Rameau2017}, but are revisited with improved processing and more detailed analysis in this study.

-\subsection{HD 169142}
+\subsection{HD~169142}

-HD169142 is a 1.85$\pm0.25M_{\odot}$ F0V SpT star \citep{Gratton2019} at a distance of 114pc \citep{GAIA2018}.
-This is significantly closer than the previously assumed 145pc distance for this object, and distances from the literature have been updated to reflect this change where necessary.
-Its motion through the galaxy does not suggest membership in a young moving group \citep[99.6\% probability of being a field star per Banyan $\Sigma$,][]{Gagne2018}, and its age is estimated at 6$^{+6}_{-3}$Myr \citep{Grady2007}.
-The mass accretion rate onto the primary star is estimated at 1.5-2.7$\times10^{-9}M_{\odot}yr^{-1}$ based on fits to the Pa$\beta$ and Br$\gamma$ lines \citep{Wagner2015} obtained with SpeX on the IRTF.
+HD~169142 is a 1.85$\pm0.25M_{\odot}$ F0V SpT star \citep{Gratton2019} at a distance of 111.6 $\pm$0.4 pc \citep[GAIA DR3;][]{Gaia2022}.
+This is significantly closer than its previously assumed 145~pc distance, and properties from the literature have been updated in this work to reflect this change where necessary.
+The Gaia DR3 position and motion of HD~169142 (see Table\ref{tab:sample}) do not suggest membership in a young moving group \citep[99.9\% probability of being a field star per Banyan $\Sigma$;][]{Gagne2018}, and its age is estimated at 6$^{+6}_{-3}$~Myr \citep{Grady2007}.
+The mass accretion rate onto the primary star is estimated at 1.5--2.7$\times10^{-9}M_{\odot}yr^{-1}$ based on fits to the Pa$\beta$ and Br$\gamma$ lines obtained with SpeX on the IRTF \citep{Wagner2015}.

-The complex and asymmetric morphology of HD169142 is highly consistent with the presence of multiple planets embedded in the disk.
+The complex and asymmetric morphology of HD~169142 is highly consistent with the presence of multiple planets.
 The disk has a cleared central cavity at r$<$15AU with a millimeter and NIR bright cavity rim at $\sim$20AU showing E/W asymmetry, suggesting a possible dust trap to the west of the star \citep{Quanz2013, Osorio2014, Bertrang2018, Momose2015}.
 The disk also hosts an annular gap from $\sim$30-55AU that is heavily depleted at millimeter wavelengths and less depleted in NIR scattered light and millimeter gas tracers \citep{Fedele2017, Momose2015}.
-The outer disk contains a second ring of large grain material extending from $\sim$55-85AU and a more extended small grain dust and gas disk that reaches out to $\sim$1$\farcs$2-1$\farcs$7 ($\sim$200AU) \citep{Quanz2013,Fedele2017}.
-The outer dust ring was recently resolved with ALMA into three separate narrow rings \citep{Perez2019} at 57, 64, and 76 AU.
+The outer disk contains a second ring of large grain material extending from $\sim$55-85AU and a more extended small grain dust and gas disk that reaches $\sim$1$\farcs$2-1$\farcs$7 ($\sim$200AU) \citep{Quanz2013,Fedele2017}.
+The outer dust ring was recently resolved with ALMA into three separate narrow rings at 57, 64, and 76 AU \citep{Perez2019}.
 The inner regions of the disk host several spiral arms resolved in scattered light \citep{Gratton2019}.